Officers

 University of Nebraska at Omaha, the School of Public Administration, Omaha, Nebraska

-Yu-Che Chen, Ph.D., is Isaacson Professor at the University of Nebraska at Omaha and Professor at the School of Public Administration.
-Dr. Chen serves as the Chair of the Ph.D.
-Program in Public Administration and the Director of the Digital Governance and Analytics Lab.
+Yu-Che Chen, Ph.D., is Director and Professor of the School of Public Administration at the University of Nebraska at Omaha as well as the Director of the Digital Governance and Analytics Lab.
+Dr. Chen is a Fellow of the National Academy of Public Administration and the President of the Digital Government Society (DGS) (2026-2027).
 Dr. Chen received his Master of Public Affairs and Ph.D. in Public Policy from Indiana University-Bloomington.
-His research expertise includes public governance of artificial intelligence, cyberinfrastructure governance, and collaborative digital governance.
-He has served as PI or Co-PI of NSF and other external grants with a total award of over $3.5 million.
-Dr. Chen’s most recent book is the co-edited volume: The Oxford Handbook of AI Governance.
-He published a single-authored book Managing Digital Governance with Routledge and served as lead editor for two other books.
-In addition, he has published over 50 peer-reviewed journal articles, book chapters, proceeding papers in digital government and governance.
+His current research interests are public governance of artificial intelligence, cyberinfrastructure governance, and collaborative digital governance.
+He has served as PI or Co-PI on NSF and other external grants totaling over $3.7 million.
+Dr. Chen has published four books on digital government and governance, including the most recent co-edited volume: The Oxford Handbook of AI Governance.
+In addition, he has published over 50 peer-reviewed journal articles, book chapters, and conference proceedings papers on digital government and governance.
+He chaired the Section on Science and Technology in Government (SSTIG) for the American Society for Public Administration (ASPA).
 He is Associate Editor of the Government Information Quarterly and the Digital Government: Research and Practice.
-He chaired the Section on Science and Technology in Government (SSTIG) and the Section on Public Administration Research (SPAR) for the American Society for Public Administration (ASPA).
-He served as lead conference chair for dg.o 2021, the conference co-chair for dg.o 2024, and lead program chair for dg.o 2019.
-He is on the Board of the Section on Emergency Management and Homeland Security Programs for NASPAA (A global network and accreditation body of the public policy, administration, and affairs schools).
+He serves as the conference chair or co-chair for the International Digital Government Research (dg.o) 2024, 2025, and 2026.

 President-elect